Uniform confidence bands for nonparametric errors-in-variables regression: Methodology

-\begin{example}[Data combination\footnote{We thank Tatsushi Oka for pointing out this example.}] Suppose that we have access to data on $(Y,W)$ and $(W,X)$, separately, but do not have access to data on $(Y,X)$.
 This case is often faced by empirical researchers, and various techniques are proposed to combine the two separate samples -- see a survey by \cite{RiMo07}.
-To fix ideas, consider the demand model $Y= g(X) + U$, where $Y$ denotes the quantity purchased of a product and $X$ denotes the logarithm of its price.
-Marketing scientists and economists often use Nielsen Homescan data for quantities and prices to analyze this demand model, but the home-scanned prices in this data are subject to imputation errors $\varepsilon = W - X$.
+To fix ideas, consider the demand model $Y= g(X) + \epsilon$, where $Y$ denotes the quantity purchased of a product and $X$ denotes the logarithm of its price.
+Marketing scientists and economists often use Nielsen Homescan data for quantities and prices to analyze this demand model, but the home-scanned prices in this data are subject to imputation errors $\U = W - X$.
 To overcome this issue, \cite{EiLeNe10} collect data on $(W,X)$ from a large grocery retailer by matching transaction prices $X$ that were recorded by the retailer (at the store) to the prices $W$ recorded by the Homescan panelists.
 Together with Nielsen Homescan data on $(Y,W)$, \citeauthor{EiLeNe10} suggest to combine the two separate data sets to analyze the demand model.
-Specifically, we can construct a sample $\{ Y_1,\dots,Y_n,W_1,\dots,W_n,\eta_1,\dots,\eta_m \}$ from the two separate data on $(Y,W)$ and $(W,X)$.

-In the literature, validation data are used as a way to relax the classical measurement error assumption that $X$ and $\varepsilon$ are independent; see, for example, \cite{ChHoTa05}.
+In the literature, validation data are used as a way to relax the classical measurement error assumption that $X$ and $\U$ are independent; see, e.g., \cite{ChHoTa05}.
 While they allow for non-classical measurement errors, \cite{ChHoTa05} focus on the case where the parameter of interest is finite dimensional.